 In terms of a SEO content development play, it means that the more places your (quality) content can “live” online, the better.
-In a brilliant blog post by Dr. Rachna Jain, she explains,”this means you should syndicate your content widely and be out in front of your target audience every chance you get.
-As people see you “everywhere,”they start to pay more attention.
+In a brilliant blog post by Dr. Rachna Jain, the author explains, “you should syndicate your content widely and be out in front of your target audience every chance you get.
+As people see you ‘everywhere,’ they start to pay more attention.
 And as they pay more attention, you become more familiar.”

 What does this mean to your company?
 Two things:

 - Quality content is key.
 Although it’s tempting to kick out low-quality articles just to get search rankings in your virtual door, resist the urge.

 - Just because you’re everywhere doesn’t mean people will like you (hello, Jesse James.)
 They’ll only like you if you give good content.

 NOW is the time for a SEO content development strategy.
 Not later.
 Not when you have time.
 But NOW.
 If you know that folks are clamoring for content that helps solve a problem – and they’ll “like” your company the more that they’re exposed to your content, isn’t it time to get moving?
 Like..now?

 Good content is more than just “search engine fodder.”
 It’s about ensuring that your prospects see your brand when they are searching for a solution to their specific problem.
 The more your company is “out there” with compelling, problem-solving content, the more positively you’ll be perceived…

 …Now, if you excuse me, I have some Vibrams to put on…